The East Ridge City Council extended its agreement with its interim city attorney and gave him a raise Thursday night.

 "Y'all can decide to fire me in the meantime," North said, joking, "or I can decide to fire you."

 "That's what we're afraid of," Councilman Marc Gravitt said.

-The council approved this agreement 3-0 on Thursday.
+The council approved the agreement 3-0 on Thursday.
 Mayor Brent Lambert was absent because of a family emergency, and Councilman Larry Sewell abstained.
-He argued that $10,000 a month was too much, especially after the council fired former City Attorney John Anderson because of a contract dispute.
+He argued that $10,000 a month was too much, especially after the council fired former city attorney John Anderson because of a contract dispute.